developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/Intent/index.md

 ## RESET

-##### Resets and enables the specified Enterprise Keyboard fixed or custom layout based on current key layout selection:
+Resets and enables the specified Enterprise Keyboard fixed or custom layout based on current key layout selection.

+#### Notes
 * **If a custom layout is selected as the default**, the custom layout is reset and displayed when an input field gains focus.
 * **If a custom key layout is NOT selected as the default**, the Enterprise Keyboard fixed layout is reset and enabled (if previously disabled).
 EKB is displayed when an input field gains focus.